amirkour/min-max-tic-tac-toe/README.md

 when lambda functions depend on this package, you can bundle it into a zip file suitable for lambda layers like so:

-`npm run layer:build`
+`npm run layer:zip`

 that should output a file named `archive.zip` to the base folder.

 ## publish layer

-to publish a newly updated archive.zip (after building it, see above) to an lambda layer:
+to publish a newly updated archive.zip to an lambda layer:

 `npm run layer:publish`